Tal144155/ShareSphere---Server/README.md

 - Open MongoDB on your computer.

-- **Please notice:** The first time you will run the server, a JavaScript script will run and initialize the DataBase. it will be initialized with: 7 default users, 25 posts from the diffrent users and comments.
-When the process is done, you will see in the termianl "Data inserted successfully.". **Please check you don't have other *collections* named: users, posts, comment**.
+- **Please notice:** The first time you will run the server, a JavaScript script will run and initialize the DataBase. it will be initialized with: 7 default users, 10 posts from the diffrent users and comments.
+When the process is done, you will see in the termianl "Data inserted successfully.". **Please check you don't have other *collections* named: users, posts, comments**.

 - Run the server using **npm start**.